SCHOOL

 3

 Continents.
-Schools built and led.
+Schools led and transformed.

-2025
+Upcoming — 2025

 A New Blueprint for Childhood, Learning, and the Future of Education